ZukaZamam3e/catan-logger-react/README.md

 The API is hosted at https://catan-logger-api.azurewebsites.net using .NET Core 6.0.

-This will also be using a SQL Server database that is host by Azure.
+This is also using a SQL Server database that is hosted by Azure.

 Source code is hosted in Azure DevOps with CI/CD pipelines deploying to an Azure App Service.